© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ferriby sluice is a scheduled monument protected by Historic England under reference 1005244.
 View the official record →

-Ferriby sluice is a hydraulic structure located in Lincolnshire, England, which served to manage water levels in the low-lying fenland landscape.
+Ferriby sluice is a tidal sluice gate structure located in Lincolnshire, situated within the landscape of the Humber estuary region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005244.

 Ferriby sluice is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005244.